 If you really have problems with recurring ammonia issues, you may need to wash more often to keep ammonia at bay.
 Washing more often, perhaps every 2-3 days, will give the pee less time convert to ammonia.

 Simple Step 5: Check your wash routine.

 Remember… keep it simple.
 I recommend using a WARM pre-wash cycle that acutally agitates (not all rinse cycles do this).
 The warm water opens up the pores in the fibers allowing more water in to hopefully rinse more of the ammonia away.
-Use enough detergent in a HOT wash cycle.
-Rinse and extra rinse. *I use Tide and use the same amount of detergent I would for a load of the same size of regular clothes* The amount of detergent YOU should use varies depending on which detergent you are using and how much you are washing.
+Use enough detergent in a HOT wash cycle. *I use Tide and use the same amount of detergent I would for a load of the same size of regular clothes* The amount of detergent YOU should use varies depending on which detergent you are using and how much you are washing.